huckbit/huckbit.github.io/_posts/2016-04-26-customise-bash-prompt.md

   email: info@huckbit.com
   url: http://www.huckbit.com
 date:   2016-04-26 18:00:00 +0100
-categories: osx
+category: osx
-tags: osx style bash
+tags: [osx, style, bash]
 ---
 If you are using OSX this is wonderful because you can customise your command line by adding emoji icons to the bash prompt.